Angela-Nkrumah/Financial-KPI-and-Forecasting-Analysis/Documentation.md

 ## Executive Summary

 This project seeks to solve a common challenge most business struggle with, which is having a unified, forward-looking view of their financial performance.
 I developed a financial KPI Dashboard that brings together revenue, profit, order value, and returns into one clear interface for an e-commerce business.
-Beyond reporting the past, it integrates forecasting to anticipate future revenue and risks.
+Beyond reporting the past, it integrates forecasting using Seasonal Autoregressive Integrated Moving Average(SARIMA) to anticipate future revenue and risks.
 This enables executives to act faster, optimize strategy, and strengthen financial decision-making

 # Business Objective